Rebecca Richardson Dunlea

-Courtroom Decision-Making, Prosecutorial Discretion, Sociodemographic Disparities in Criminal Case Processing
+Courtroom Decision-Making | Prosecutorial Discretion | Sociodemographic Disparities in Criminal Case Processing

-PhD, University of Maryland, Criminology and Criminal Justice, 2018
+Ph.D., University of Maryland, Criminology and Criminal Justice, 2018

-MA, University of Maryland, Criminology and Criminal Justice, 2015
+M.A., University of Maryland, Criminology and Criminal Justice, 2015

-BA, Wellesley College, Psychology and Economics, 2012
+B.A., Wellesley College, Psychology and Economics, 2012

 Office: Modesto A. Maidique Campus, MARC-270

-Rebecca Richardson is a post-doctoral research associate in the FIU Department of Criminology and Criminal Justice and the Center for the Administration of Justice.
+Rebecca Richardson Dunlea is an assistant professor in the FIU Department of Criminology and Criminal Justice.
 She received her B.A. in Psychology and Economics from Wellesley College and both her M.A. and Ph.D. in Criminology and Criminal Justice from the University of Maryland.